Tōyoko Line: History

 The first section of the line from Tamagawa to Kanagawa (separate from the present Kanagawa of Keikyu) opened on 14 February 1926.
 The line was extended incrementally until the entire length from Shibuya to Sakuragichō in Yokohama was opened on 31 March 1932.
 On 29 August 1964, through service to the Tokyo Metro Hibiya Line via Naka-Meguro Station was started.

 On 31 January 2004, the section of Yokohama to Sakuragichō was abandoned.
 From 1 February, Tokyu Toyoko Line trains started through service from Yokohama to the Minatomirai Line.

 On 16 March 2013, the 1.4 km section between Shibuya to Daikan-yama was replaced with an underground connection to the Tokyo Metro Fukutoshin Line.
 The original ground-level terminal platforms were closed after the last service at 1 am that morning.
 Just four hours later, at 5 am, trains began calling at a new set of underground platforms adjacent to those previously served only by the Fukutoshin Line.
 During this time, 1,200 workers shifted the track alignment at Daikan-yama Station along a pre-built incline.

 Since that day, Tokyu and Yokohama Minatomirai Railway trains commenced through running onto the Fukutoshin Line and beyond.
 Tokyo Metro, Tobu, and Seibu also started operating their trains through to the Tōyoko and Minatomirai Lines.
 At the same time, through service on Hibiya Line ended.

 In 2022, Tokyu announced the commencement of "Q-Seat" service on the Tōyoko Line for fiscal 2023.
 The Tōyoko Line will be the second Tokyu line to feature reserved seating services, the first being the Oimachi Line.
 Therefore, 5050 series 8-car set 5166 was reformed as 10-car set 4112 with two newly built “Q-Seat” cars.
 They feature the same livery used for the Oimachi Line, however were painted in red instead of orange.
 Set 4112 is currently undergoing testing and is being stored at Nagatsuta Depot.
-The cars started service on 24 October 2022 with "Q-Seat" services beginning in February 2023.
+The cars started service on 24 October 2022 with "Q-Seat" services originally scheduled for February 2023.
+However as of August 2023, "Q-Seat" services are scheduled to begin service within the beginning of the month on 10 August.

+Platform screen doors were scheduled to be installed at all station on the line by 2020.
+This work was finished on time before April 2020.

 Incidents and accidents

 On 15 February 2014, two trains collided and derailed at Motosumiyoshi station resulting in nineteen injuries.
-Heavy snow and operations continuing at normal speed were seen as likely causes.
+Operations continuing at normal speed during heavy snow were seen as likely cause.